jimmybigcommerce/wpdotenv/README.md

 LOGGED_IN_SALT='put your unique phrase here' NONCE_SALT='put your unique phrase here'
 ```
+(Or you could just define them directly in environment variables)

 This is enough for a standard Wordpress installation to work.